maidsafe/rfcs/proposed/0000-Petname-System.md

 There is already an implementation planned for Personas, and that is to have a non-unique name tied to a 10 digit Identifier.
 The name is non-unique, but the identifier must be sufficiently different than any other identifier that is tied to that same name.
 This creates an artificial scarcity for Personas in the far future.

+Also, there seems to be no consensus whether creating a Persona should incur a cost, and if so, how much and why that amount (we must try to avoid magic numbers).
+This system states that there *will* be a cost to create a Persona, but that there is no limit to how many Personas can be created.
+Also, this allows APPs to either utilize Personas, or to keep the content completely anonymous, depending *solely* on what the user chooses.

 This proposed system will use the Identifier as the Key under the hood, and present the user with the Nickname/Petname that the Key corresponds with.
 If a user wishes, they may inspect the Key to determine the unique identifier of that Persona.
 However, once an action is taken on that Persona, the Petname system will prompt the user to assign that Persona a Nickname.
 This ensures a memorable association with that Persona.
+As well, this proposed API is set up in such a way as to encourage developers to have the UI inspect the Key every time, and if necessary, intelligently present the user with any abnormalities.

 # Examples